Skip to content

 StateDescriptionData CollectedWho

-PendingMonitoring created, waiting for StartType (static/transport), dataloggers detected, config overriddenAdministrator/Super-Admin (StaRT Setup)
+pendingMonitoring created, waiting for StartType (stationary/transport), dataloggers detected, config overriddenAdministrator/Super-Admin (StaRT Setup)

 Monitoring Data Collection by State

-• Dataloggers: auto-detected list (Logger + Sensor pairs)
+• Dataloggers: auto-detected list (Logger + Sensor pairs, optionally linked to a gateway)

 • Configuration: overridden or default from Artwork.baseConfig

-• Alert events: threshold violations (temperature, humidity, vibration)
+• alert events: threshold violations (temperature, humidity, accelerometer) with sensor type + values (v0.4.0)

-• Position events: GPS tracking during journey (transport only)
+• position events: GPS tracking during journey (transport only), with optional telemetry (gyroscope, accelerometer, speed) (v0.4.0)

 • S3 data reference (uploaded via USB)